rlaudenbach/Part-Goals-Management-Extensions/README.md

 1. Automated: Using the Aras Update tool (recommended) - Update version 1.9 or higher
 2. Manually: Using the packages import tool

-NOTE: in both cases you must do the manual configuration steps as administrator described in section "Post Import Steps" !!!

 1. Backup your database and store the BAK file in a safe place.

 ### Automated: Using Aras Update